 Business in Myanmar must be conducted through an entity registered in Myanmar.
-That is, an Indian company cannot "carry on a business" in Myanmar without having a locally registered entity.
-The concept of carrying on a business is widely interpreted and will catch companies if employees fly into Myanmar and make sales calls and hand out business cards and brochures.
+That is to say, a company cannot "carry on a business" in Myanmar without having a locally registered entity.
+The concept of "carrying on a business" is widely interpreted and will apply to companies if employees fly into Myanmar and make sales calls and hand out business cards and brochures.